The Clark County Health

 Department offers various programs for the community and schools such as:

-skills to prevent pregnancy, STIs, and HIV.
+the Risk Classes topics include: forming healthy relationships, financial literacy, assertiveness, preventing pregnancy, STIs, and HIV.
 This is a 16 session curriculum taught to Clark County High School

 Mental Health First Aid Training- This training teaches individuals how to

 identify, understand, and respond to signs of mental illness and substance use

 The Clark County Health Department offers additional class topics,

-please contact the Health Department at (859)744-4482 for more information.
+please contact the Health Department at (859)744-1488 for more information.